JanBessai/ecoop2021artifacts/README.md

 # Artifacts for Covariant Conversions (CoCo): A Design Pattern

-This project contains the source code for the CoCo Design Pattern.
+This project contains the source code illustrating the CoCo Design Pattern in multiple programming languages.

 ## Installation